-Yoma are beings which live off of human flesh.
+Yoma are beings that live off of human flesh.
 They also possess the skill to appear human-like and trick their prey.
-To combat them, and save humans, Claymores were created.
+To combat them and save humans, Claymores were created.
 Raki, a young boy, feels indebted to the claymore known as Clare.
 She had saved him from a yoma after it consumed his entire family.
-And so with nowhere else to go, the duo set off, with Clare working for the guild of claymores, and Raki sticking with her.
+And so with nowhere else to go, the duo set off, with Clare working for the guild of claymores and Raki sticking with her.
 However, things eventually take a turn for the worse, as friends slowly turn, and what seemed set in stone was no longer so.

-Claymore is a carnage-filled anime, with the themes of familial love, hunger for power and deception in sharp focus.
-Subsequently, with madhouse animating it, Claymore offers great joy to any onlooker, who came for the action and medieval horror and will leave with the excitement for a season 2.
+Claymore is a carnage-filled anime, with the themes of familial love, hunger for power, and deception in sharp focus.
+Subsequently, with Madhouse animating it, Claymore offers great joy to any onlooker who came for the action and medieval horror and will leave with the excitement for a season 2.
 A gory anime for every fan of decapitation to enjoy.

 MAL Rating: 8.33

 Any avid anime fan has for sure come across the behemoth of 1995, Neon Genesis Evangelion.
 A mecha show about kids piloting robots to fight aliens makes for a pretty decent watch.
 However, this particular show doesn’t focus on robots as much as it does on the traumatized mind of Ikari Shinji.
-A boy with parental issues and low self-esteem is suddenly given the controls to protect mankind.
+A boy with parental issues and low self-esteem is suddenly given the controls to protect humanity.
 As he slowly grows in character, he begins questioning the reason for his actions and the source for his motivation.

 To any fan of the existentialist theme (such as myself), Neon Genesis Evangelion is a visual, aural, and psychological delight.
 It is filled with questions about the complex realities of living in a society.
-Seeing the growth and subsequent decline of each character and watching as they question the meaning of consciousness, reality, emotions and other such extreme topics is thoroughly captivating.
+Seeing the growth and subsequent decline of each character and watching as they question the meaning of consciousness, reality, emotions, and other such extreme topics is thoroughly captivating.
 With a dark overhead plot of political tension, backstabbing, and intense character interactions, Neon Genesis Evangelion is a must-watch.
-It is a true representation of how deep and dark, anime in this medium can get.
+It is a true representation of how deep and dark anime in this medium can get.